Central Europe launches new austerity drive

 Currently only Lithuania is expected to run a deficit of under 3% this year (2.3%), with Czechia at 3.5%, Estonia and Hungary at 4%, Latvia at 4.6%, Poland at 5% and Slovakia facing a 5.4% deficit.

 However, these budget cuts are happening when many countries are still mired in recession as high energy prices, inflation and interest rates batter consumers and companies.
-Czech GDP is even still below pre-COVID-19 levels.
+Hungary and the Baltic states are still in technical recession.
+Czech GDP was flat quarter on quarter in Q1, and the economy remains below its pre-COVID-19 levels.

-This wave of cuts also coincides with Western Europe’s later slide into recession, with the German economy declining quarter on quarter for the second consecutive quarter in Q1 (by 0.3%), meaning the region’s main trading partner is also now in a technical recession.
+This wave of cuts also coincides with Western Europe’s later slide into recession, with the German economy declining q/q for the second consecutive quarter in Q1 (by 0.3%), meaning the region’s main trading partner is also now in a technical recession.

-Many CEE countries have seen declining q/q GDP growth since 3Q2022, though most downturns have been fairly shallow, with declines in domestic consumption up to now cushioned by foreign trade surpluses and the consumption boost from the huge wave of Ukrainian refugees.
+Many CEE countries have observed declining q/q GDP growth since 3Q22, though most downturns have been fairly shallow, with falls in domestic consumption up to now cushioned by foreign trade surpluses and the consumption boost from the huge wave of Ukrainian refugees.
 Now, stagnation or recession in the Eurozone threatens to dampen any nascent recovery.

 This year only Slovakia is expected to grow more than 1%, with Polish GDP growth predicted at just above zero, and Czechia, Hungary, Latvia and Lithuania clustered around zero.
 Estonia is forecast to have a second year of recession, with the EBRD predicting a decline of 1.3% and the IMF one of 1.2%.